Functional ultrasound for high-resolution imaging of brain function and vasculature

 Applications of fUS brain imaging

-Functional ultrasound has many applications in neuroscience, including in fundamental brain research, drug development, and investigations into neurodegenerative disorders and stroke (see our full list of publications for examples).
-But across all of these areas, there are five main ways in which fUS can be used:
+Functional ultrasound has many applications in neuroscience, including in fundamental brain research, drug development, and investigations into neurodegenerative disorders and stroke.
+Across all of these areas, there are five main ways in which fUS can be used:

 Have a question about fUS imaging?